Kaligraphy247/tw-boilerplate/README.md

 # tw-boilerplate

 - git clone or download as zip and unpack
-- cd and run npm install -d
+- cd and run npm install -D